Overview

 2.3 Food Standards

-Food standards in Malaysia are developed by Industry Standardization Committee under MOSTI.
-In general, the whole standard system was built on the basis of standards and principles of International Standardization Organization (ISO), Codex Alimentarius and International Accreditation Forum.
-There are two types of standards including national standards for all industries coded as MS (short for Malaysia Standards) + numbers, and equivalent international standards which coded as MS+ international standard code.
-It is notable that standards in Malaysia are basically voluntary standards except those cited by regulations are mandatory.
+There are two types of standards, including national standards for all industries coded as MS (short for Malaysia Standards) + numbers, and equivalent international standards, which are coded as MS+ international standard code.
+Notably, standards in Malaysia are basically voluntary, except that those cited by regulations are mandatory.
 A certified mark can be labeled by obtaining official certification.

 3. Definition